 A total joint replacement or joint fusion can stabilize and realign affected joints.

-Fish oil supplements and herbal medications may also provide relief from pain and inflammation.
-Talk to your doctor before trying something new, though, as supplements aren’t regulated and may interfere with some medications.
+Fish oil supplements and herbal medications may help reduce pain and inflammation.
+Talk to your doctor before trying something new since supplements aren’t regulated and may interfere with some approved medications.